-Degrees in the applied science of emergency medical services (EMS) are very specialized.
-They provide essential training for professional emergency medical technicians (EMT) or paramedics.
-Although a college degree in emergency services (or similar) is not a mandatory prerequisite for work in emergency medical service, it does provide a solid foundation for those seeking certification, which all 50 states require.
+Degree programs in the applied science of emergency medical services (EMS) must cover highly specialized training for professional emergency medical technicians (EMT) or paramedics.
+Although a college degree in emergency services is not a mandatory prerequisite for work in emergency medical service, it helps build a solid educational foundation for those seeking certification, which all 50 states do require.

 To obtain national certification from the National Registry of Emergency Medical Technicians (NREMT), prospective EMS employees must pass a national exam.
 Candidates may not even take this exam until after they have met several educational requirements.
 To meet these pre-certification requirements, students have a variety of educational options to choose from, including certificate programs from community colleges, hospitals, and municipal departments.
 Many schools now offer online degrees in emergency services management.

 Since jobs and salaries in the EMS field vary greatly in scope, employers require different levels of certification depending on the position.
 Where some jobs may only require EMT-Basic certification, other jobs may require certification at the highest level, EMT-Paramedic.
 The prospective EMS student should carefully evaluate her career goals and become familiar with these levels of certification before committing to a particular training program.

 Prospective EMS students should evaluate whether they have what it takes to thrive in this job.
 Being an EMT/ paramedic involves gruesome accidents, dangerous situations, and extremely high levels of stress.
 Even the training for this high-stakes career is intense.
 A student who wants to pursue EMS training should be physically and emotionally fit, should have good communication skills and a desire to help people, and should be able to make good decisions under pressure.
 EMTs must also possess a vocabulary of basic medical terminology, certification in cardio-pulmonary resuscitation (CPR), and a clean driving record.